sdiehl/write-you-a-haskell/001_basics.md

 tell :: (Monoid w) => w -> Writer w ()
 ```

-The monad can be devalued with or without the collected values.
+The monad can be evaluated returning the collected writer context and
+optionally the returned value.

 ```haskell
 execWriter :: (Monoid w) => Writer w a -> w